powercap/cpufreq-bindings/README.md

-# cpufreq-bindings - C bindings to cpufreq in Linux sysfs
+# cpufreq-bindings - C bindings to CPUFreq in Linux sysfs

 The projects provides the `cpufreq-bindings` C library.